Lab-Piccoli/Lab-Piccoli.github.io/_people/RyanW.md

 firstname: "Ryan"
 lastname: "Weightman"
 degreedate: 2020-05-02
 description: I am currently a graduate student in the CCIB program at Rutgers Camden.
 Both my Bachelor's and Master's degrees are in pure mathematics from Rutgers University–Camden.
+I have been both a student and PTL at Rutgers for quite a while, teaching 100 level courses for the Math Department.
 I decided to try out the research world in Fall 2020 both completing a thesis in pure math and working on computational projects for Dr. Piccoli's Lab.
 I found the research projects very fun and interesting, so I asked to stay and they said yes! <a href="rjw163@scarletmail.rutgers.edu">Email Me</a>

 image: /images/people/ryanW.png